rahulsing23/Brain_Tumor_Classification/README.md

 Brain Tumors are complex.
 There are a lot of abnormalities in the sizes and location of the brain tumor(s).
 This makes it really difficult for complete understanding of the nature of the tumor.
 Also, a professional Neurosurgeon is required for MRI analysis.
 Often times in developing countries the lack of skillful doctors and lack of knowledge about tumors makes it really challenging and time-consuming to generate reports from MRI’.
 So an automated system on Cloud can solve this problem.

 Task
-Detect and Classify Brain Tumor using CNN .
+Detect and Classify Brain Tumor using CNN and Random Forest.